Contact Information

 • Refer victims to specialized trauma-informed counseling services.

-• Provide peer support though our Homicide Support Group.
+• Provide peer support through our Homicide Support Group.

 • Help victims navigate other systems/processes such as victim’s compensation, estate probate, funeral service, and insurance, to name a few.